LightYagami28/DotGit/README.md

 - Check if a .git/.svn/.hg folder exists for each site you visit
 - Check if a .env file exists for each site you visit
-- Check if the site is open source (github/gitlab)
+- Check if the site is open source (GitHub/GitLab)
 - Check if the site has security.txt
 - You will be notified when a folder is found
 - List of exposed sites found
 - Download the entire .git folder in zip format, even if the files are not listed on the site
 - View .git/config with one click
-- Options for: colors, notifications and downloads
+- Options for: colors, notifications, and downloads

 _Some checks are turned off by default, open the settings to turn them on_

 ## How the download works

 There is a queue for downloads, with a **maximum of simultaneous connections**; if this number is exceeded, subsequent